SunitCorneleous/quizhut-/README.md

 * React Hooks used: useState(), useEffect(), useContext()
 * React Router hooks: useLoaderData()

 ### Routes are defined by createBrowserRouter.
-Data are fetched on dynamic routes.
+Data are fetched on dynamic routes by loader.